As the owner of a popular green smoothie website, you might be surprised that I do not recommend doing a green smoothie diet.

 The weight comes right back.
 It always comes back!
 You can’t drink mostly green smoothies for the rest of your life, and it will probably lead to health problems and nutritional deficiencies (I’ll address this more in my next point).
 Far better is to make a permanent change to your diet, changes that you can maintain for the rest of your life.

 What I hate the most about extreme cleanse diets, or any sort of fad diet, is that these diets don’t teach you how to eat.
 They provide a quick fix for weight loss, but they are never a permanent solution.
+Rarely, if ever, are you given a plan for after the diet.
 These sorts of diets don’t teach you how to eat healthy so that you never end up back where you started.

 Reason #2: You’re Making It Harder To Lose Weight